GrosserB/omnichannel-strategy-analysis/README.md

 As with all approaches to causal inference on non-experimental data, valid conclusions require strong assumptions.
 This method assumes that the outcome of the treated unit can be explained in terms of a set of control units that were themselves not affected by the intervention.
 Furthermore, the relationship between the treated and control units is assumed to remain stable during the post-intervention period.
 Including only control units in your dataset that meet these assumptions is critical to the reliability of causal estimates.

-Screenshots/Pictures
-Cursory discussion of results: what do the numbers say, what is our interpretation/how do we combine these results from the different methods, how much do we trust the results/what are potential limitations

 ### So-What